Stephen-Gates/data-quality-pattern/data-quality-pattern.md

 ### Illustrative Structure

-A directory structure for a data package on disk that contains both a data file (`my-data.csv`) and its measurement file (`my-data_quality-measures.csv`) is:
+A directory structure for a data package on disk that:

+- contains a data file (`my-data.csv`)
+- contains a measurement file (`my-data_quality-measures.csv`)
+- references a metrics file in another data package

 ```
 |- datapackage.json